The Summer Slide In Schools: What Teachers Should Know About Memory and Summer Learning Loss – And How To Fix It

 Many potential reasons might occur to you for why this has occurred.
 Maybe their previous teacher’s assessment was more generous than the evidence strictly warranted?

 Have over optimistic colleagues ticked boxes that a more sober analysis would have left empty?

 It is only human to want to feel effective as a teacher, and it can certainly be tempting to blame the situation on your predecessor.

-But think for a moment about the class you have just said goodbye to – is their teacher secretly cursing your misplaced generosity too?
+But think for a moment about the class you have just said goodbye to – is their new teacher secretly cursing your misplaced generosity too?

 You know that the data you passed on was robust.
-Yet maybe they are just as baffled about the gap between reported skill and the ability of the children sat in front of them as you are.
+Yet maybe they are just as baffled about the gap between reported academic skill and the ability of the children sat in front of them as you are.